Hodge-Laplacian of Brain Networks: Introduction

-More recently, topological data analysis (TDA) has emerged to be a powerful and one of the most sought-after data analysis techniques due to its simplistic construct in systematically extracting information from hierarchical layers of abstraction \cite{carlsson2009topology}.
-The algebraic topology in particular has mathematical ingredients that can effectively manipulate structures with higher order relations.
-One such tool is the {\em simplicial complex} which captures many body interactions in complex networks using basic building blocks called simplices \cite{giusti2016two}.
-The simplicial complex representation easily encode higher order interactions by the inclusion of 2-simplices (faces) and 3-simplices (volumes) to graphs.
-We can further adaptively increases the complexity of connectivity hierarchically from simple node-to-node interaction to more complex higher order connectivity patterns easily.
-The persistent homology (PH), one of TDA techniques deeply rooted in simplical complexes, enables network representation at different spatial resolution and provides a coherent framework for obtaining higher order topological features \cite{edelsbrunner2008persistent,carlsson2009topology}.
-The PH based approaches are becoming increasingly popular to understand the brain imaging data \cite{chung2019exact,chung2015mapping,sizemore2019importance,chung2017topological,wang2018topological}.
-The main approach of PH applied to brain networks is to generate a series of nested networks over every possible parameter through a filtration.
-In literature, this persistent homological construct goes by the other names such as graph filtration or weight rank clique filtration \cite{petri2013topological}.
-The graph filtration is a concept specifically designed to uncover the hierarchical structure of the brain networks \cite{lee2011computing,lee2012persistent}.
+Persistent homology (PH), main TDA technique deeply rooted in simplicial complexes, enables network representation at different spatial resolution and provides a coherent framework for obtaining higher order topological features \cite{edelsbrunner2008persistent}.
+The PH based approaches are becoming increasingly popular to understand the brain imaging data \cite{chung2019exact,sizemore2019importance,chung2017topological}.
+The main approach of PH applied to brain networks is to generate a series of nested networks over every possible parameter through a filtration \cite{petri2013topological}.
+In particular, the {\em graph filtration} is the most often used filtration specifically designed to uncover the hierarchical structure of the brain networks in a sequential manner \cite{lee2011computing}.

-While the graphs, hypergraphs and simplicial complexes provide efficient representations of the interactions at different scales in the brain networks, it is important to associate statistical measures to these representations in order to achieve meaningful inferences from the brain network data.
-It is challenging to build a coherent statistical frameworks to transform these representations as quantitative measures to compare across brain networks by averaging or matching.
-Since most of our brain data is well defined on nodes (0-simplices) and edges (1-simplices), it is more rewarding to build higher order interactions nodes and edges somehow \cite{ghorbanchian2021higher}.
-To this end, we focus our attention on 1-cycles which represents the most fundamental and natural form of a higher order interaction.

-There have been several studies that consider brain network as the 1-skeleton of a simplicial complex, where the 0-dimensional hole is the connected component, and the 1-dimensional hole is a cycle \cite{chung2019exact,lee2014hole,lee2011computing}.
-Recently, the higher order simplicial complexes are used to represent and analyse the brain data \cite{giusti2016two,reimann2017cliques,petri2014homological,tadic2019functional}.
-The modular structure of network can easily be recognised by means of connected components, which is the first topological invariant that characterises the shape of the network\cite{carlsson2009topology}.
-The cycle on the other hand is a second topological invariant which are loops in the network.
-While the connected structures of the brain network has been extensively investigated, the studies on the cycles in modeling brain networks is very limited \cite{park2013structural,lee2011computing}.